humboldt-cs/acarteas-research/wherearewe.md

 we went the wrong way with pug.  new direction; going back to the basics of react and making it do what we want.  even if we have to break it.

 we have to kill the pug.

+# 5.2.18

+Fixed bugs, killed white space and added comments.
+The bug wasn't returning because of a pathing issue.
+We some what have a deliverable.
+Hello World

+End_of_research_grant(){
+	Thanks for all the fish!
+};